garrandall/popular-music-data/tracks/take-it-to-the-streets-rampage-billy-lawrence.md

 Take a look around, its plain to see
-That every niggas bopin to Ramp's new music in the street I hear music in the street, and I hear a funky beat And I get down, ohhh I get down
+That every niggas bopin to Ramp's new music in the street I hear music in the street, and I hear a funky beat And I get down, oh I get down
 Niggas everywhere, bitches everywhere rockin to Ramp's new beat When I hear his music I can't help but get down like they do Rock on rock on rock on...